 The FOBMF was created in 2010 to honor the memory of Bradley Edward Rozman, a percussionist and native of Virginia, MN who passed away in 2009.
 The foundation honors Rozman through its programs that seek to cultivate and celebrate young Minnesota musicians.

-The Friends of Brad scholarship is open to graduating high school students who will pursue music in college and reside in rural areas of St. Louis (excluding Duluth), Itasca, Lake, Carlton, and Cook counties.
+The Friends of Brad scholarship is open to graduating high school students who will pursue music in college and reside in rural areas of Carlton, Cook, Itasca, Lake, or St. Louis (excluding the City of Duluth) counties.

 Learn more about past scholarship recipients.